 Arbit Cross Domain Solutions are based on hardware containing a data diode with a single fiber-optic connection which can only send light in one direction to transfer data from the internet to secure networks.

 The data diode eliminates the threat of compromising confidentiality, integrity and availability of data, while offering network speed and convenience by establishing a secure one-way connection where no data can be leaked, changed or stolen.

 Our unidirectional gateway automatically performs several content checks, approves data origin and securely identifies the source before files are released.
 This eliminates the need for the numerous manual checks and procedures usually required to transfer data from secure to open networks.

 What is a Data Diode?

 A data diode is a communication device that enables secure one-way transfer of data between segmented networks.
 Intelligent data diode design maintains physical and electrical separation of source and destination networks, establishing a non-routable, completely closed one-way data transfer protocol between networks.

 Intelligent data diodes effectively eliminate external points of entry to the sending system, preventing intruders and infected elements from infiltrating the network.
-Securing a network’s entire data outflow with data diodes makes it impossible for an insecure or hostile network to pass along malware, access your system, or accidentally make cause harmful changes.
+Securing a network’s entire data outflow with data diodes makes it impossible for an insecure or hostile network to pass along malware, access your system, or accidentally cause harmful changes.

 Common Criteria & Evaluation Assurance Levels